 - You can also check the website yourself by opening the website up on any mobile device and testing different features and pages.
 It would be good if you would write down a list of things that are not working correctly, so it is easier to go through and correct everything.

-- You can also use the responsinator that Revenue River uses by clicking here.
+- You can also use the responsinator that Revenue River uses.
 This responsinator will show you want your website looks like on every single device.

 - You can also use the Mobile Usability section of Google Webmaster Tools.
 It will give you a list of things that can be improved on your website to help optimize for mobile search.